francodacosta/grav-plugin-page-stats/README.md

 - [ ] World map view
 - [X] Browser / device stats (based on user agent)
-- [ ] User behaviour (select user and see the session history and page flows)
+- [X] User behaviour (select user and see the session history and page flows)
 - [X] Top country stats
 - [ ] Update geolocation db from csv user can download
+- [X] Page details (select page and seee detailed stats about that page)